liferay/clay/next.clayui.com/content/docs/get-started/what-is-clay.md

 			</tr>
 			<tr>
 				<td class="font-weight-bold">Simple</td>
-				<td class="table-cell-expand">Composed by HTML and CSS this is the perfect layer for those who want to use Clay as a simple library for their projects</td>
+				<td class="table-cell-expand">Composed of HTML and CSS this is the perfect layer for those who want to use Clay as a simple library for their projects</td>
 			</tr>
         </tbody>
     </table>